proto-sdk/proto-api-docs/README.md

 ## Getting Started

 1. Visit the [API Documentation](https://proto-sdk.github.io/proto-api-docs)
+2. Click the 💬 button in the bottom-right to open the Proto API Assistant
+3. Ask questions like "find pools", "schema Pool", or "curl PUT /api/v1/mining/target"
-2. Browse available endpoints by category
+4. Browse available endpoints by category
-3. Click "Try it now" on any endpoint to test it
+5. Click "Try it now" on any endpoint to test it
-4. View request/response details in real-time
+6. View request/response details in real-time

 ## Local Development